Venetian Pool: History

-Venetian Pool, opened in 1924 as "Venetian Casino," was created from a 4 acre old coral rock quarry, abandoned in 1921.
-The pool was founded by George Merrick as part of the development of Coral Gables, which was created in Mediterranean Revival style and utilized a large amount of coral for ornamental features of the community.
+Venetian Pool, opened in 1924 as "Venetian Casino," was created from a 4 acre old limestone quarry, abandoned in 1921.
+The pool was founded by George Merrick as part of the development of Coral Gables, which was created in Mediterranean Revival style and utilized a large amount of limestone for ornamental features of the community.
 The remaining quarry was reconfigured by architect Phineas Paist and designed by artist Denman Fink.
 Named for the Mediterranean city of Venice, Italy, the pool included a Venetian style bridge and classic mooring posts.

 Venetian Pool has gone through several phases.
 A large additional island was created to allow Venetian-style gondolas to dock alongside, though the gondolas were later removed.
 A high diving platform was constructed above the grand waterfall and was also later torn down.
 Early in its history, the pool was regularly drained completely to permit the Miami Symphony to perform in it, taking advantage of the quarry's natural acoustic qualities.
 In 2001, to celebrate the 75th anniversary of Coral Gables, the pool was once again drained for an orchestral performance.
 A 1989 renovation restored many of the pool's original features.

 In 1981, Venetian Pool was added to the National Register of Historic Places, and is the only pool listed on the register.